Miscellaneous Reviews Festivals Lists Etc

 out of

-About the DVDs: Paramount Pictures presents each of these three titles with anamorphically-enhanced transfers, and although Nate and Hayes does not contain any bonus features, both Mommie Dearest and What's Eating Gilbert Grape are brimming with supplemental materials (commentary tracks, behind-the-scenes featurettes, trailers, etc).
+About the DVDs: Paramount Pictures presents each of these titles with anamorphically-enhanced transfers, and although Nate and Hayes does not contain any bonus features, Mommie Dearest is brimming with supplemental materials (commentary tracks, behind-the-scenes featurettes, trailers, etc).

 © David Nusair